 A roasted garlic spread is made by cutting a head of garlic at the top, covering it in lots of olive oil, salt, and herbs, and baking it on a cast iron pan covered in foil for 50 minutes.

 The recipe for the roasted garlic spread is extremely simple and is prepared in a matter of minutes.
-I start with cutting off the top of the head of garlic, and then placing several into a small cast-iron pan.
+I start by cutting off the top of the head of garlic and then placing several into a small cast-iron pan.
 I coat the pan and the open side of the garlic with plenty of olive oil, then add a few pinches of salt, then garnish with rosemary and sage on top.
-After wrapping the top of the pan in tinfoil, the garlic is ready to be roasted for 50 minutes.
+After wrapping the top of the pan in tin foil, the garlic is ready to be roasted for 50 minutes.